ronak750/status-page-clone/README.md

 # Status Page Application

-A real-time status page application built with React, Node.js, and WebSocket for live updates.
+A real-time status page application that allows organizations to monitor and display the health of their services.

 ## Features

-- Real-time status updates using WebSocket
+- Real-time service status updates
-- Service status monitoring
-- Incident management
+- Incident management with updates
-- Public status page
+- Public status page for each organization
-- Team management
-- Authentication using Clerk
+- 90-day status history timeline
+- WebSocket-based real-time updates

 ## Tech Stack

+### Frontend
+- React.js
-- Frontend: React, TailwindCSS
+- TailwindCSS for styling
+- Socket.io-client for real-time updates
+- Axios for API requests

+### Backend
-- Backend: Node.js, Express
+- Node.js with Express
-- Database: MongoDB
+- MongoDB with Mongoose
-- Real-time: Socket.io
+- Socket.io for WebSocket server
-- Authentication: Clerk
+- JWT for authentication

+### DevOps
+- Node.js >= 18.16.0
+- npm for package management
+- Build process with Create React App

 ## Prerequisites